AdamOusmer/ThrustOptima/README.md

 ## Introduction

->The goal of this program is to
+>The main purpose of this software is to calculate the propensity of a rocket engine using a CT SCAN.
+>
+> This

 ## Usage